Browsing Lawfinder Law Resources: Human Rights

 We work to protect the public and reduce reoffending, and to provide a more effective, transparent and responsive criminal justice system for victims and the public.
 MOJ is a ministerial department, supported by 39 agencies and public bodies.

-Research and analysis: The demand for and use of illicit phones in prison
+Research and analysis: Review of self-inflicted deaths in prison custody 2016

 The Directory: Human Rights Organisations

 Amnesty International is a global movement of more than 7 million people who campaign for a world where human rights are enjoyed by all.
 We reach almost every country in the world and have: more than 2 million members and supporters who drive forward our fight for rights; more than 5 million activists who strengthen our calls for justice Our vision is for every person to enjoy all the rights enshrined in the Universal Declaration of Human Rights and other international human rights standards.